nath54/Kitty-Krush/architecture.md

     - player_name (str): unique identifier and display name of the player
     TODO: the rest will depend on the type of game

-GameModel:
+Class GameModel:
-    - players (dict[str, Player]): players are stored here, indexed by there player_name
+    - players (dict[str, Player*]): players are linked here, indexed by there player_name

 ## MVC - Controller